CodeOptimization/githubSetup/setup_SSH.md

 ## Updating Repository

 ## About My Mac's Problem
+  * Problem Details:

   Before I set up my SSH connection with GitHub, I had installed Git months ago.
 I left my previous Github account ID and email to the Git setting information.
 So by this time, after I pushed any updates, the __git log__ and webpage file show that was finished by my previous account.

-  * Solution: I just simply updated my ID and email information you can also see your Git username in the Git configuration file in your HOME directory on Unix systems, i.e., this file:
+  * Solution: I just simply updated my ID and email information.

         1. Terminal $ vim ~/.gitconfig
         2. The out put will be:
             ...